li11315-osu/CSE5472-term-project/README.md

 - The number of requests to make before terminating
 - The command-line arguments being given to `dig`.

 Running the script is about as simple as one would expect: `python3 serverEval.py`.
-The DNS server will need to be running and will need to be connected to the static IP in order for this to work properly, of course.
+The DNS server will need to be running somewhere and will need to be connected to the static IP in order for this to work properly, of course.

 After a response is received for the last request, the program will terminate and give a printout of the results in JSON as an array of objects, each with the following properties: